Mi Zhu: Life

-The Cáo Gōng Jí records one of Cao Cao's memorials concerning Mi Zhu :
+The Gao Cong Ji recorded one of Cao Cao's memorials concerning Mi Zhu: “The Commandery of Taishan has wide and far borders which makes it hard to control.
+Moreover, it is since long infected by many bandits and brigands.
+Looking at the situation, it should be divided into five counties as Ying Commandery and have one known to be pure and incorruptible to defend and adjure it.
+The Lieutenant-General (偏將軍), Mi Zhu is naturally faithful and loyal and is reliable to command military and civil affairs; Hence I request to have him take office as Administrator of Yíng Commandery (嬴郡太守), to comfort the officials and people.”

 When Liu Bei sought refuge with Liu Biao, he sent Mi Zhu first to meet and discuss with him.
-And for his effort in soothing the relation between them was appointed as General of the Left's Attending Official Internal Cadet.
+And for his effort in soothing the relation between them was appointed in his office as Assistant Officer of the Household (從事中郎).
 After Liu Bei conquered Yi Province (covering present-day Sichuan and Chongqing) in 214, Mi Zhu was promoted to General Who Pacifies Han (安漢將軍).
 Although Mi Zhu was known for his kindness and his grace; he was not given any troops to command, as military manoeuver were not his expertise, he was nonetheless the most highly esteemed among Liu Bei's subjects.
 He was viewed as a role model official for the state of Shu and many young civil officials looked up to him as they did to Zhuge Liang, Fa Zheng, Dong He and Xu Jing.

 In 219, Mi Fang defected to Sun Quan when Sun's general Lü Meng launched a surprise attack on Jing Province (covering present-day Hubei and Hunan), which resulted in the death of Guan Yu.
 When he heard of this, Mi Zhu bound himself and came to Liu Bei, pleading guilty for his brother's crime.
-Liu Bei consoled him and told him that the fault of a brother shouldn't reach another and treated him the same as before however Mi Zhu was so ashamed that he soon fell sick and died slightly more than a year later.
+Liu Bei consoled him, further told him that the fault of a brother shouldn't reach another and treated him the same as before.
+However, Mi Zhu was so ashamed that he soon fell sick and died slightly more than a year later.

 Family

-Aside from his younger brother and sister, Mi Zhu had a son Mi Wei (麋威) who reached the rank of Tiger Elite Internal Cadet General while Wei's son Mi Zhào (麋照) was Tiger Cavalry Supervisor.
-The Mi family were known to be talented with the arts of archery and riding hence they were all excellent riders and archers.
+Aside from his younger brother and sister, Mi Zhu had a son Mi Wei (麋威), who reached the rank of General of the Household Rapid as Tigers (虎賁中郎將).
+While Mi Wei's son Mi Zhao (麋照), served as Custodian of Tiger Cavalry (虎騎監).
+From Mi Zhu to Mi Zhao, they were all talented for archery and riding, mastering mounted archery.